By Allan Halcrow | American Express Credit Intel Freelance Contributor

 If your score falls in the bottom “Very Poor” credit score range, experts say it’s unlikely you will be approved for mainstream credit.
 To borrow, you will likely have to make a deposit in exchange for a secured line of credit.
 Other options may be costly “small-dollar” loans (such as auto title or payday loans) with interest rates that experts say average 391%.13

 As you evaluate the implications of your credit score, keep in mind that lenders typically also consider other factors, which could help you or hurt you.
 Also, experts note that lenders sometimes use their own ranges—one lender’s “good” may be another’s “very good.”14 And, of course, credit scores are not frozen in time—you can take steps to improve your score.
-(To learn more about how your credit score is determined, read “What Is a Credit Score?”)
+(To learn more about how your credit score is determined, read “What is a Credit Score and How is it Defined?”)

 Knowing your credit score range can help you anticipate lending decisions and plan your budget.
 Although not all lenders may interpret your credit score in exactly the same way, in general if you have a score of 800 the world is your oyster; if your score is 600 or lower you’ll have fewer options and pay more for loans.